undr/json_inspector/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `bundle exec rake spec` to run the tests.
-Run `bundle exec json_inspector` to use the gem in this directory, ignoring other installed copies of this gem.
+Run `bundle exec inspect` to use the gem in this directory, ignoring other installed copies of this gem.

 ## Contributing